 At just 2,233 miles, this will be by far Virgin Atlantic’s shortest flight, as they’re an airline that only operates longhaul flights.
 This flight is blocked at 5hr5min eastbound and 5hr55min westbound.

-Virgin Atlantic is going head-to-head with both British Airways and EL AL in this market, so faces quite a bit of competition.
+Virgin Atlantic is going head-to-head with both British Airways and EL AL in this market (and several low cost carriers if we count other London airports), so faces quite a bit of competition.
 Both British Airways and EL AL operate two widebody flights each daily between the two airports, so this will be the fifth flight (with the exception of during Shabbat, when EL AL doesn’t fly).